Bob Dylan: The Complete Album Collection Vol. One

-The Complete Album Collection Vol. One is a forty-seven disc box set released on November 4, 2013, by Bob Dylan.
-It includes thirty-five albums released between 1962 and 2012, six live albums, and a compilation album unique to the set, Side Tracks, which contains previously released material unavailable on regular studio or live albums.
+The Complete Album Collection Vol. One is a 47-disc box set released on November 4, 2013, by Bob Dylan.
+It includes 35 albums released between 1962 and 2012, six live albums, and a compilation album unique to the set, Side Tracks, which contains previously released material unavailable on regular studio or live albums.

 Contents

 This release is the first time that the 1973 album Dylan has been released on CD in North America.
 Fourteen of the albums have been remastered for this release.
 Also included was a hardcover book featuring extensive new album-by-album liner notes penned by Clinton Heylin and a new introduction written by Bill Flanagan.

 The Bob Dylan Complete Album Collection Vol. One was also available as a limited-edition harmonica-shaped USB stick containing all the music, in both MP3 and FLAC lossless formats, with a digital version of the hardcover booklet, housed in a deluxe numbered box.

-The 2013 remasters, fourteen of which have never been remastered before, were prepared for the release of this box set.
+The 2013 remasters, 14 of which have never been remastered before, were prepared for the release of this box set.

 Although Shot of Love was omitted from the list of the 14 newly remastered titles announced in the pre-release promotional material, it is in fact remastered like the other 2013 remasters.
 However, the 2013 remaster of Self Portrait that is used is the remaster that first appeared in the deluxe edition of The Bootleg Series Vol. 10, released in August 2013.

 The new 2013 remastered albums are available only in this box set with the sole exception of the Japanese-only CD versions released by Sony Music Entertainment (Japan) in 2014.
 These albums are marked as including cardboard mini LP sleeves + Blu-spec CD2.

 Side Tracks

+This album collects all "rare" tracks previously released on Greatest Hits Vol. II and 3 and Biograph, as well as a few additional tracks previously only released as separate singles.

+Track listing

 All songs written and composed by Bob Dylan, except where noted.

+Note: The "big band" version of "George Jackson" appears only on digital versions of the album.